Imperva (aka Incapsula) is a popular WAF service used by websites like Glassdoor, Udemy, wix.com and many others.

 Headless browsers can be controlled by web scraping libraries like Puppeteer, Selenium or Playwright.
 These tools can be used to control a real web browser to establish a trust-worthy connection with Imperva.

-Many advanced web scraping tools can juggle between headless browser and raw HTTP connections.
-So, the trust score can be established using slow browser based scraping and then switch to fast HTTP requests (this feature is also available in ScrapFly).
+Many advanced web scraping tools can jump between headless browsers and raw HTTP connections.
+So, the trust score can be established using a headless browser-based scraping and then switch to fast HTTP requests - this feature is also available in ScrapFly.

 Behavioral Analysis

-Even if we address all of these detection methods Imperva can still identify scrapers to continuous behavior analysis.
+Even if we address all of these detection methods, Imperva can still identify scrapers due to continuous behavioral analysis.

 How to Bypass Imperva?